vespCV/hornet3000/README.md

 - [vespCV_YOLOv10n](https://colab.research.google.com/drive/1ZYySGP85AOX187GFbzVVCnE-DFEFDOyT) (located in Google Colab)

 ## Background
+The Asian hornet (Vespa velutina) is an invasive alien species that has been found mainly in the southern part of the Netherlands for several years.
+The hornet is harmful to honeybees, bumblebees, and other pollinating insects.

 More information about the exotic invasive Asian hornet in the Netherlands can be found on:
 - [NVWA](https://www.nvwa.nl/onderwerpen/aziatische-hoornaar)
 - [EIS](https://www.eis-nederland.nl/DesktopModules/Bring2mind/DMX/API/Entries/Download?command=core%5Fdownload&entryid=1012&language=nl%2DNL&PortalId=4&TabId=563)